Prag8855/aab/content/guides/permanent-residence.md

 ### 4. Go to your appointment

-Later, the *[[Ausländerbehörde]]* will email you.
-They will invite you for an appointment.
+[A few months later](/guides/auslanderbehorde-wait-times), the *[[Ausländerbehörde]]* will email you an appointment date.
+If you get an appointment, you are almost guaranteed to get your permanent residence.

 Follow the instructions in the email.
-They might ask for more documents.[^2] They might ask for more recent proof of income, employment, health insurance and rent payments.
+You might need to send extra documents, or bring them to your appointment.[^2] They usually ask for more recent proof of income, employment, health insurance and rent payments.
 Print them and bring them.

 The appointment takes around 15 minutes.[^4] They ask you [questions in German](https://docs.google.com/document/d/1Q0bvmO9tkfpuIr1VcBXo2ey42FWCMpIsnFPauq2utT4/) about your height, your eye colour, how long you have been in Germany, if you like living in Berlin, and the size of your apartment.[^1]